Lü Fang: Campaigns and death

-After the 108 Stars of Destiny came together in what is called the Grand Assembly, Lü Fang, together with Guo Sheng, is appointed as the guardian of the central camp.
-That means they are personal bodyguards of Song Jiang.
-Lü Fang participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty by Emperor Huizong for Liangshan.
+After the 108 Heroes are fully assembled, Lü Fang and Guo Sheng are appointed as guardians of the central camp to oversee the protection of the commanders whenever Liangshan forces go to battle.
+Lü Fang participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Black Dragon Ridge (烏龍嶺; northeast of present-day Meicheng Town, Jiande, Zhejiang) in the campaign against Fang La, Lü Fang encounters an enemy officer Bai Qin.
-After an inconclusive fight, they discard their weapons and grapple with each other on horseback.
-Both fall off the cliff to their deaths.
+During the final campaign against Fang La's rebel forces, Lü Fang is assigned to attack Black Dragon Ridge (烏龍嶺; northeast of present-day Meicheng Town, Jiande, Zhejiang).
+He encounters the enemy warrior Bai Qin, whom he duels with on horseback.
+After an inconclusive fight, they discard their weapons and grapple with each other, eventually both falling off a cliff to their deaths.